heliodolores/magic-tricks-example/README.md

 ### Installation
 This demo requires [Node.js](https://nodejs.org/) to run.

-Open the `table.js` file and change the IP address (and the port) in the first line for your computer's network address.
+Open the `table.js` file and update the IP address (and the port) to your computer's internal network address.

 Install the dependencies and start the server.